Treadstone’s Jason Bourne Connection, Explained

 Remember how spy movies have taught us not to trust government agencies with three-lettered acronyms?
 Well, after this, you are going to be even more distrustful of them.
 In writing the novels, Ludlum majorly depended on his overactive imagination and perhaps even wild conspiracy theories to write spy fiction.
 However, there were some cases floating around during the same time that could easily be swapped for Treadstone and might have inspired Ludlum’s stories.

-In the early 70s, Americans were shocked to find out that the CIA had been working on a program that used them as the guinea pigs, and it was all about mind control, no less.
-Project MKUltra, which had been in operation since the early 50s, was brought to light and it was revealed that the secret service was working on something that would not only allow them to break down enemy agents but also help them exercise control over their own.
-And it looks likes CIA was not the only one to have tried such a thing.
+In the early 70s, Americans were shocked to find out that the CIA had been working on a program that used them as guinea pigs, and it was all about mind control, no less.
+Project MKUltra, which had been in operation since the early 50s, was brought to light, and it was revealed that the Secret Service was working on something that would not only allow them to break down enemy agents but also help them exercise control over their own.
+And it looks like the CIA was not the only one to have tried such a thing.
 Soviets, Chinese, and even North Koreans had been meddling in this science for quite some time.

-There was a branch of MKUltra, called Project Midnight Climax, in which CIA had prostitutes on its payroll to bring in people who would then be dosed with LSD, given electroshocks and put through sensory deprivation, among other things.
+There was a branch of MKUltra called Project Midnight Climax, in which the CIA had prostitutes on its payroll to bring in people who would then be dosed with LSD, given electroshocks, and put through sensory deprivation, among other things.
 After some time, the agency started dosing people in restaurants, bars and beaches!
-Not just Americans, but Canadians also fell victim to this.
+Not just Americans but Canadians also fell victim to this.
 Before all of this, they even had detention camps in Europe and East Asian countries, where they tried out these methods on captured agents.

 In 1973, the projects were scrapped, and many documents related to them were destroyed before they could be properly investigated.
 Whatever remained have been slowly declassified, over time.
 In December 2018, a new document came to light.
 It was a letter to a doctor and the topic of discussion were six dogs who had been administered brain implants and were manipulated through remote control!
 But hey, they have stopped now, right?
 At least that’s what they want us to believe.